jonathan-r-jones/Composable-Batch-Files/README.md

-## Customize CBF by Leveraging Environment Variables
+## Part III of III - Customize CBF by Leveraging Environment Variables

 Besides functionalization, another feature CBF promotes is leveraging environment variables in order to personalize your CBF user experience.
 This is achieved by **_mapping_**